GAGGIUINO/gaggiuino.github.io/docs/learning/user-manual-gen3.md

 - Enabled: Enable Bluetooth scales.
 A list of supported scales can be found [here](https://github.com/kstam/esp-arduino-ble-scales).

 ### Force Predictive Scales
-- Enabled: Enables predictive scales algorithm.
+- Enabled: Enables predictive scales algorithm and ignores other scales.
 Accuracy can be improved by calibrating Pump Zero and using the in-shot Tare button.

 ## LED
 <!-- tabs:start -->